fvalenza/dotfiles/README.md

 ```
 After component 9 installation, please reboot
 The main Everforest theme may have not be setup correctly.
 If so go to tweaks > Appearance > Everforest-gtk-main for 'Applications'
+Same goes for catppuccin.
+But perhaps the problem comes from the unzip.
+If so, go to /home/.themes and check that themes have been correctly extracted and not inside folder of the name of the archive

 #### And after ?